 If this post resonates with you or someone you know, please comment and share!
 My goal is to connect with others to bring awareness and choice to those affected by childhood emotional neglect and narcissistic abuse.

-Find Zoe at www.innerhealthandhealing.net to learn more about kinesiology and how it can help us recover and heal from toxic relationships and previously held co-dependent patterns, so we can live more meaningful lives.
-Follow the BLOG – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for notifications of upcoming weekly posts on recovery and healing from childhood emotional neglect, co-dependency and narcissistic abuse.
+Zoe is a Kinesiologist and Natural Health and Wellbeing Practitioner, specialising in the healing from co-dependent relationships.
+See www.innerhealthandhealing.net to learn more about kinesiology and how it can help us recover and energetically heal from toxic relationships and previously held co-dependent patterns, so we can live more meaningful lives.
+Follow the BLOG – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for notifications of upcoming posts on recovery and healing from childhood emotional neglect, co-dependency and narcissistic abuse.